geek-cookbook/geek-cookbook/manuscript/recipies/turtle-pool.md

 ![Turtle Pool Screenshot](../images/turtle-pool.png)

-This recipe illustrates how to build a mining pool for [TurtleCoin](https://turtlecoin.lol), one of many [CryptoNote](https://cryptonote.org/) [currencies](https://cryptonote.org/coins) (_which include [Monero](https://www.coingecko.com/en/coins/monero)_), but the principles can be applied to most minable coins.
+This recipe illustrates how to build a mining pool for [TurtleCoin](https://turtlecoin.lol), one of many [CryptoNote](https://cryptonote.org/) [currencies](https://cryptonote.org/coins) (_which include [Monero](https://www.coingecko.com/en/coins/monero)_), but the principles can be applied to most mineable coins.

 The end result is a mining pool which looks like this: https://trtl.heigh-ho.funkypenguin.co.nz/

 !!! question "WTF is a TurtleCoin and why do I want it?""

-    In my opinion - because it's a fun project with a [silly origin story](https://turtlecoin.lol/#story) a [friendly, welcoming community](http://chat.turtlecoin.lol/), and you'll learn more about cryptocurrency/blockchain than you expect.
+    In my opinion - because it's a fun, no-BS project with a [silly origin story](https://turtlecoin.lol/#story), a [friendly, welcoming community](http://chat.turtlecoin.lol/), and you'll learn more about cryptocurrency/blockchain than you expect.

 ## Ingredients